GalenScott/Writing-Portfolio/samples/README.md

 User Guides provide step-by-step instructions to help end users understand and operate a product, feature, or workflow.

-- <a href="SLC User Guide.pdf">Student Level Corrections</a>
-- Policies & Procedures Review
+- Student Level Corrections - Example - TBD

 These guides focus on clarity, accessibility, and user success.